adreena/carnd-adv-lane-lines/README.md

 Next, warped-image is passed to my module `sliding_window_histogram` to find line-fits, as explained earlier I split the warped-image into halves, and draw histogram of the lower half becuase it has the starting pixels of the lines.
 Histogram contains information about the two most prominent peaks with spikes in x-axis.
 From that point, I use a sliding window, placed around the line centers, to find and follow the lines up to the top of the frame.
 I divide the warped-image into 9 windows from y-axis and start processing slides from the bottom to the top to find good pixels and adjust the center-lines for the next slide.
 With pixel-threshold of 50 pixels, I decide to whether adjust my center-line based on new findings or not.
 If the condition met in a slide, center-lines are adjusted to the average point of these pixels which enables me to capture curves more precisley.
 All the good points are collected as a list and passed to polyfit to generate coefficents for drawing left & right lines.

+During my experminets on different frames such as printing warped images and detected lines, I noticed high illuminations and dark shadows affect the number of pixels significanlty, which plays a major part in detecting the lines.
+After some research I found **Gamma Correction** to brighten up the images as the `ratio of the white-pixels` starts increasing.
+White ratio is the number of white pixels over the total number of pixels in an image, its value was pretty stable around ~3-4%  for good frames and starts rising up as noisy areas approach such as illuminated pavements.
+This step helps lane-line get brighter and sobelx and hls can pick them up in their binary transforms.

+I also used Gamma Correction for the challenge video to make it darker, and it performed much better comparing in detecting lines in the lower half of the images.

 After the line-fits are calculated, I create 2 Line() instances for the left & the right line.
 Line class holds some feature-information for doing frame correction in processing a sequence of images.
 I also keep all the good lines in a list for comparison and correction purposes of upcoming frames.